Von Willebrand Disease

 - Refer to PCH Transfusion Medicine Protocol Factor VIII (8) (internal WA Health only) for dosing and administration details.

-- As this is a plasma derived product – transfusion medicine processes including consent will need to be adhered to – Biostate® is available via Transfusion Medicine.
+Note: Biostate® is a plasma derived product; transfusion medicine processes including consent, must be followed.
+Biostate® is available via Transfusion Medicine.

 Indications for admitting a patient with an underlying bleeding disorder3